 For in-person recitations, bring the supplies you need to be productive.
 In recitation, you will work on some programming exercises and work together to solve some problems.
 There are Linux machines in the classroom, although you can use your own laptop if you wish.
 Bring your notes and sketchbook so you can reference what we have covered in class.

 All Deliverables (Assignments, Projects, and Concept Questions) must be handed in on time, unless you are given instructions otherwise.
 Generally, unless otherwise indicated, Deliverables will be due at 11:59pm Eastern on Saturdays.
-Look at the schedules for exceptions.
+Look at the schedules for several exceptions.
+(If you have a religious observance that lands on a due date, please contact your instructor for accommodations.)

 Deliverables are due at a specified date and time.
 If you miss the deadline (by even one minute, according to Autolab’s clock), deliverables may be submitted up to 24 hours late with a 2 point penalty.
 No deliverables will be accepted after the 24-hour late period, except in the case of medical or family emergencies or other pre-arranged university-required absences that are approved by the instructor.